Lab Equipment, Evidence Handling and Chain of Custody in QDE

 A forensic document examination produces an opinion that is only as defensible as the examination behind it, and the examination is only as defensible as the laboratory infrastructure and evidence-handling discipline that support it.
 This is not abstract: cross-examination of a document examiner routinely probes whether the instrument was calibrated on the day of examination, whether the document was photographed before handling, whether the chain-of-custody record is complete and unbroken, and whether the packaging preserved the document's physical state.
 Failures in any of these areas do not merely weaken the opinion; they provide opposing counsel with a narrative about laboratory conduct that may undermine the entire case.

 The primary instrument in most document examination laboratories is the video spectral comparator (VSC), a bench instrument that combines multiple illumination modes, spectral filtering, and digital image capture into a single standardised workflow.
-The VSC does what the naked eye cannot: it separates inks that look identical under white light by their spectral emission profiles under narrow-band UV and IR illumination, reveals hidden security features in travel documents, and images indented writing and erasure sites with an objectivity and repeatability that courtroom testimony can be built on.
+The VSC separates inks that appear identical under white light by mapping their spectral emission profiles under narrow-band UV and IR illumination, reveals hidden security features in travel documents, and produces images of indented writing and erasure sites with objectivity and repeatability sufficient for court testimony.
 Two instruments dominate the market: the Foster+Freeman VSC8000 (UK-based manufacturer) and the Projectina Docucenter Nirvis (Swiss manufacturer), both used by CFSL laboratories in India, US federal laboratories, and ENFSI member institutes.

 Alongside the VSC, the electrostatic detection apparatus (ESDA) has become the canonical tool for indented writing recovery, and the comparison microscope remains the foundational optical instrument for side-by-side handwriting feature comparison and ink line examination.
 These instruments sit within a chain-of-custody framework that must be maintained from the moment the document leaves its owner's hands to the moment it is returned or archived.